OpenDRR/opendrr-api/README.md

 ![GitHub](https://img.shields.io/github/license/OpenDRR/opendrr-api)
 <img src="https://github.com/OpenDRR/documentation/blob/master/models/opendrr-stack.png" width="600">

 opendrr-api is a repository used in conjunction with the [model-factory](https://github.com/opendrr/model-factory/) repository.
-It contains python, shell, and dockerfile scripts to successfully implement a REST API for openDRR data which includes a PostGIS database, Elasticsearch, Kibana, and pygeoapi.
-The model-factory repository contains the necessary scripts to transform the opendrr source data into risk profile indicators that go into the PostGIS database.
+It contains Python, Bash, and Dockerfile scripts to successfully implement a REST API for OpenDRR data which includes a PostGIS database, Elasticsearch, Kibana, and pygeoapi.
+The model-factory repository contains the necessary scripts to transform the OpenDRR source data into risk profile indicators that go into the PostGIS database.

 - **postgis/**
   - Scripts to setup the postGIS database.
 - **pygeoapi/**
   - Scripts to setup pygeoapi.
 - **python/**
   - Scripts to process opendrr source data, model-factory scripts, and load elasticsearch indexes.
 - docker-compose-run.yml, docker-compose.yml, opendrr-config_template.yml
   - docker compose and opendrr config files
 - requirements.txt
   - list of modules and versions required to be installed.  `$ pip install -r requirements.txt`

 Refer to the [releases section](https://github.com/OpenDRR/opendrr-api/releases) for latest version changes.

 ## How to build your own stack - Setup in your local environment